 With legal insurance, employees will have access to a network of trained lawyers.
 While these lawyers are usually only trained in laws relating to the employee’s work, they can still be highly valuable.
 Legal insurance for your employees is especially valuable if you’re a small media company or a manufacturer.

 Media companies can be strangled by first-amendment laws related to slander or libel.
-Meanwhile, manufacturers must adhere to a complicated maze of trade regulations.
+Meanwhile, manufacturers must adhere to a complicated maze of trade regulations to avoid penalties and fines.

 Small Business Owners Do More than Build Our Economy

 Small businesses also support their communities.
 Each person that walks through a small business’s doors is more than just clients or employees.
-They’re part of a family, each contributing their own part to your company’s mission.
+They are part of a family, each contributing their own part to your company’s mission.

 Employees are like close family members.
-They’re there to support you, and just like a family, you should support them.
+They are there to support you, and just like a family, you should support them.
 Small business employee benefits not only support your employees, but it also supports your vision.

 Most of all, it supports your community.
 Your business does more than bring commerce to the area.
 It gives support structures to people who need it, and wealth to people who may not have it.
-Your small business does more than make money, you’re building more than a company.
+Your small business does more than make money, you are building more than a company.

 Insurance coverage is just the foundation for when you build the rest of your dream.
 And when you build your dream, people will notice.

 Though sometimes that doesn’t happen quickly enough.
-If you want to spread the word about your business’s many employee benefits, use my outreach tool here.
+If you want to spread the word about your business’s many employee benefits, use my outreach tool.
 Blogging is still one of the best ways to increase traffic to your business.
-It’s also one of the best ways to let people know about the benefits of working for you!
+It is also one of the best ways to let people know about the benefits of working for you!